-When a valid code is entered and the batteries are weak, the yellow LED will light and the sounder will sound for 4 seconds.
-The DL3200 lock uses five (5) AA-size 1.5 volt alkaline batteries.
+When a valid code is entered and the batteries are weak, the YELLOW LED will light and the sounder will sound for 4 seconds.
+DL5300 Series locks use five (5) AA-size 1.5 volt alkaline batteries.
 Always replace weak batteries as soon as possible.